DANS-KNAW/dans-mvn-parent/README.md

 * `local-deploy-test` - Will override the `distributionManagement` to deploy to a local test VM.
 See [dans-develop-dtap](https://github.com/DANS-KNAW/dans-develop-dtap) for how to set up such a local VM.
 This is profile is intended for testing and debugging the parent POMs themselves.
-* `local-lib-deploy-test` - The same as above but specifically for `dans-scala-app-project` and descendants, to force deployment to a Maven repo on the test VM, instead of a YUM repo.
-You will also need to activate the `lib-deploy` profile.
 * `lib-deploy` - `dans-scala-app-project` and descendants, to force deployment of Maven artifacts to a Maven repository.

 #### Examples